Painting with Constable

 ImageMagick annoys me.
-It annoys me mainly because it’s a pain in the ass to install.
-As functionality goes, ImageMagick is pretty much the bees knees, but like many Ruby developers, I tend to develop on a Mac, an operating without much of an official package manager.
-Installing tools that I use every day, especially tools that have complex requirements like ImageMagick, gets to be a bit annoying.
-I long for the days when I can apt-get install imagemagick but still use all of the the rather lovely hardware that a Mac provides.
+Not because of what it does — functionally, it’s the bee’s knees — but because installing it is a pain.
+Like many Ruby developers, I tend to develop on a Mac, an operating system without much of an official package manager.
+Installing tools with complex dependencies like ImageMagick gets tedious fast.
+I long for the days when I can apt-get install imagemagick while still enjoying all the lovely hardware a Mac provides.

-Over the past several years I’d had some reasonable experience with virtualisation, and recently Vagrant has brought virtualisation to OS X in a way that made it instantly, easily available.
-Suddenly it’s trivial to run Ubuntu on my Mac, and with that I get easy access to apt and the packages for ImageMagick.
-Unfortuantely I can’t use them natively on my Mac because they’re only accessible from inside the VM.
-Better than nothing though, and so for image manipulation at the command line I’ve been surviving.
+Over the years I’d built up some solid experience with virtualisation, and then Vagrant came along and made it trivially easy to run Ubuntu on my Mac.
+Suddenly I had access to apt and proper ImageMagick packages.
+Unfortunately I couldn’t use them natively on my Mac — they were only accessible from inside the VM.
+Better than nothing, so for command-line image manipulation I’d been getting by.

-During my more recent three or four years of work I’ve tended to work a fair amount with messaging, making services available on the message bus for use by remote clients.
-It can be really useful not having to worry about the implementation of a service, knowing just that a message in a certain format sent to a certain destination will cause the work you’ve requested to be done, so I tried to provide exactly that for ImageMagick by exposing ImageMagick on my VM as a sevice on the bus.
-It seems to work fairly well, so I’ve thrown up a project on GitHub and released a RubyGem.
-The project is called Constable, the README explains why.
+During my more recent work I’d spent a fair amount of time with messaging, exposing services on a message bus for remote clients.
+There’s something really satisfying about not having to worry about the implementation of a service — just knowing that a message in a certain format sent to a certain destination will get the job done.
+So I tried exactly that for ImageMagick: exposing it on my VM as a service on the bus.
+It worked well enough that I threw up a project on GitHub and released a RubyGem.
+The project is called Constable — the README explains why.

-Constable is very nearly a drop-in relacement for ImageMagick.
-After you’ve installed the gem and setup the service you can use the same ImageMagick commands to do a lot of the same stuff that a local install of ImageMagick would let you do, but of course there are come caveats.
-Output must, at the moment at least, be streamed to STDOUT.
-ImageMagick supports this by allowing your output filename to the the form of format:- eg jpg:- or png:-.
-While there are probably other shortcomings, I’ve not run into them, possibly because while I use ImageMagic a lot I don’t use it in a particularly complex manner.
-If you do come across any problems let me know.
-If you can submit a patch to fix any problems you encounter I’d be a happy boy.
+Constable is very nearly a drop-in replacement for ImageMagick.
+After installing the gem and setting up the service, you can use the same ImageMagick commands to do a lot of the same stuff that a local install would let you do.
+There are some caveats, of course.
+Output must (at the moment, at least) be streamed to STDOUT.
+ImageMagick supports this by letting your output filename take the form format:-, e.g. jpg:- or png:-.
+There may be other shortcomings I haven’t hit, possibly because while I use ImageMagick a lot, I don’t use it in particularly complex ways.
+If you come across any problems, let me know.
+If you can submit a patch, even better.

-Setting up an example service is covered in the “Up and runing fast” section of the README so I’ll skip that and run through a very quick operation to show creating a few JPEGs with text in them, pasting one on top of the other, and creating a PNG that’s 50% smaller in dimension that the original images.
+Setting up an example service is covered in the “Up and running fast” section of the README, so I’ll skip that and run through a quick demo: creating a couple of JPEGs with text in them, compositing one on top of the other, and producing a PNG at 50% of the original dimensions.

-First, of course, make sure the service is up as described in the README.
+First, make sure the service is up as described in the README.

-Second, and a little bit of an undocumented easter egg at the moment, install the binstubs for the ImageMagick services.
+Second — a bit of an undocumented easter egg at the moment — install the binstubs for the ImageMagick services:

 sudo constable-install